fasttime/JScrewIt/README.md

 ```

 The features turn out to be `"NO_SAFARI_LF"`, `"UNDEFINED"` and `"WINDOW"`; `"ANY_WINDOW"` and
-`"SELF_OBJECT"` are both implied by `"WINDOW"`, so there is no need to specify them explicitly.
+`"SELF_OBJ"` are both implied by `"WINDOW"`, so there is no need to specify them explicitly.
 With this knowledge, the definition can be also written as below.

 ```js